The Summer season has drawn to a close in North America and Europe, which means it's time to begin daydreaming about where to go next year!

 Turkey is another destination I hadn't thought much about until friends started visiting and spending time there over the last few years.

-The crossroads between Europe and Asia, there’s a lot of history there, and a totally foreign culture to me.
+The crossroads between Europe and Asia, there's a lot of history there, and foreign culture to me.

-My fifth and final European dream destination for 2014 is Italy, and specifically, the Italian Riviera.
+My fifth and final European dream destination is Italy, and specifically, the Italian Riviera.